albarkauss/Employee-List/README.md

 ```

 #### Start React App
+Ensure that the server app is still running.
+If it’s not, start by executing `npm start` in the server/ directory

-6. In the root directory of the project, run `cd client`
+6. Open a new terminal and navigate to the client folder, running `cd client`
 7. Run `npm install` to install the necessary dependencies
 8. Start the client by running `npm start`
 9. The application can be accessed at `http://localhost:3000` in your browser